Degree: Master of Science (M.Sc.)

 The following is sufficient proof of your English language skills

-• your Abitur certificate, if you have taken English for at least five years up to graduation and your final or average grade of the last two years of English lessons corresponds to at least the German grade 4 (sufficient) or at least 5 points or
+- it shows that you have studied English for at least five years up to graduation and your final grade or average grade of the last two years of English lessons corresponds to at least the German grade 4 (sufficient) or at least 5 grade points or

-• IELTS with an overall score of at least 6.5 and no section below 5.5 or
+- IELTS with an overall score of at least 6.5, no section below 5.5

-• University of Cambridge Certificate in Advanced English (CAE) or
+- Cambridge Certificate C1 Advanced (CAE)

-• UNIcert at least level II
+- UNIcert, at least level II

 There are 24 places available each year on the master's degree program in Water Science and Engineering.
 These are allocated on the basis of a ranking list of applicants who meet the admission requirements.
 The ranking list is based on a maximum of 200 achievable points.